Chart Color Schemes

 Fairview Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fairview Park's dwellings, as per the latest Census, were 99.6% houses and 0.4% other types (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Fairview Park's dwelling structures, as per the latest Census, consisted of 99.6% houses and 0.4% other dwellings, contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Fairview Park stood at 36.7%, with mortgaged dwellings at 54.5% and rented ones at 8.8%.
-The median monthly mortgage repayment was $1,560, lower than Adelaide metro's average of $1,562, and the median weekly rent was $370, compared to Adelaide metro's $320.
-Nationally, Fairview Park's mortgage repayments were significantly lower than the Australian average of $1,863, with rents at $370 being less than the national figure of $375.
+The median monthly mortgage repayment was $1,560, lower than Adelaide metro's average of $1,562.
+The median weekly rent in Fairview Park was $370, compared to Adelaide metro's $320.
+Nationally, Fairview Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing